Algorithms for ridge estimation with convergence guarantees: Extraction of filamentary structures

 \subsection{Mean shift algorithm and subspace constrained mean shift algorithm}

-One of the popular algorithms for ridge extraction is called Subspace Constrained Mean Shift (SCMS), proposed in Ozertem and Erdogmus (2011).
-The algorithm uses the idea of mean shift, which is briefly reviewed first.
-The mean shift algorithm (Fukanaga and Hostetler, 1975) is essentially tracking non-parametric estimates of gradients.
-It is being used for mode finding and clustering, e.g. see Cheng (1995) and Comaniciu and Meer (1999, 2002).
-Considering the above kernel estimator with $K(x)=\phi(\|x\|)$, the vector
+The popular mean shift algorithm \citep{fukunaga1975estimation} is being used for mode finding and clustering, e.g. see \cite{cheng1995mean} and \cite{comaniciu1999mean, comaniciu2002mean}.
+It is tracking non-parametric estimates of gradients of a KDE.
+Using the KDE with differentiable $K(x)=\phi(\|x\|^2)$, the vector

 is called \emph{mean shift}.
 It is well known that the direction of the mean shift is an estimator of the direction of the gradient of $f$ at $x$.
-Given some initial position $y_0$, let the points $y_1, y_2, \cdots$ be defined iteratively by
+Given some initial position $y_0$, the basic mean shift algorithm iteratively finds a sequence of points $y_1, y_2, \cdots$ by

 Successively connecting these points provides an estimate of the integral curve driven by the gradient, starting from $y_0$.
-The endpoint of this iteration (after applying some stopping criterion) is considered to be an estimate of a mode of $f$.
-This is the popular mean shift algorithm.
+See \cite{arias2016estimation} and \cite{arias2022clustering}.
+The endpoint of this iteration (after applying some stopping criterion) is considered to be an estimate of a mode (local maximum) of $f$.
+When running this algorithm repeatedly with each data point as a starting point, clusters can be formed by grouping all the data points for which the mean shift algorithm has the same endpoint.

-The idea of using a subspace constraint comes in when the target is a ridge.
-To this end, one modifies the just described hill climbing algorithm by following the direction of the gradient projected on the subspace spanned by the eigenvectors of the Hessian corresponding to small eigenvalues, thereby exploiting the definition of a ridge point.
-In this algorithm, the gradient direction is approximated by the mean shift and the Hessian is estimated by the Hessian of the kernel density estimator.
+Subspace constraints come into the picture when the target is a ridge rather than a mode.
+The construction of the SCMS algorithm modifies the just described hill climbing algorithm by following the direction of the gradient projected on the subspace spanned by the trailing $(d-k)$ eigenvectors of the Hessian of the KDE.
+The gradient direction is approximated by the mean shift.
 More specifically, given a starting point $y_0$, the SCMS generates a sequence